Superhoben/MD-simulation-CDIO/index.rst

      - 3.47
      - 3.61

-As we can see below, the total energy is pretty much constant.
+Below is a graph of the total energy from the simulation.
+As we can see, the total energy varies a bit in the beginning, but after a while it becomes pretty much constant, indicating that the simulation has reached equillibrium.

 .. image:: images/NVT_Cu_validation_test_energy.png
   :width: 500
   :align: center

-The temperature for the NVT simulation is aroud 500 K throughout the simulation, which it should be.
+The temperature for the NVT simulation is aroud 500 K throughout the simulation, which it should be since it is an constant temperature simulation.
+We see some larger variation in temperature at the very beginning of the simulation from the interactiomn with the heat bath.

 .. image:: images/NVT_Cu_validation_test_temperature.png
   :width: 500